What is the Milky Way?

-That is, if you shoot with a 17 mm in full frame, you will have to divide 600 by 17 which is equal to 35 seconds, that is the maximum exposure time that you can configure so that the entire static sky comes out.
+If you shoot with a 17 mm in full-frame, you will have to divide 600 by 17, which is equal to 35 seconds; that is the maximum exposure time that you can configure so that the entire static sky comes out.

 600 divided by (focal length x crop factor) = At maximum exposure time.

 According to the previous example, 600 divided by 17 mm x 1.6 is equal to 27.2 seconds that you can use at most, easy, right?